matthewfeickert-talks/talk-software-citation-workshop-2022/talk.md

 .kol-2-3.large[
 - In addition to providing standard formats, providing users a language API or CLI API to get the citation information for the version of the tool is helpful
+   - User doesn't have to check if the information they find online matches their version.
-- Historically, this was done by printing a banner with citation or copyright information when the library is used.
+- Historically, this was done by printing a banner with citation or copyright information when the library is used
    - This should .bold[not] be done now.
 This creates noise for users and if multiple tools did this your terminal would get filled.
    - Most libraries that used to do this have now abandoned this approach.
 - Opinion: There are tools in broader scientific ecosystem that provide citation information for their dependencies as well.
 While very conscientious, I think this is .bold[unnecessary] and can be confusing to users.